jae-finger/jae-finger/README.md

 I am:
   - 🧮 a data scientist
-  - 🏠 living in Chicago
+  - 🏠 living in California
   - 🧪 focused on biology, education, and health
-  - 🎓 a master of biology but spent way too long in a PhD program for evolutionary biology
+  - 🎓 a master of biology
   - 🚀 an OG Lambda school alumnus
-  - 🌱 currently learning more about pytorch and scikit-learn via: [ML w/ Pytorch & ScikitLearn](https://www.packtpub.com/product/machine-learning-with-pytorch-and-scikit-learn/9781801819312)
+  - 🌱 currently learning more about LangChain and AI Agents

 ### Languages & Tools
 <div>